 Our Notary Public (Notary) is able to assist individuals, companies and other organisations with the authentication of documents for use overseas.

-A Notary is a qualified lawyer – a member of the third and oldest branch of the legal profession and are appointed and regulated by the Faculty Court of the Archbishop of Canterbury.
+A Notary is a qualified lawyer – a member of the third and oldest branch of the legal profession who are appointed and regulated by the Faculty Court of the Archbishop of Canterbury.

 Notaries are primarily concerned with the authentication and certification of signatures and documents for use abroad.
 Notaries will verify and certify provable facts under their signature and official seal for clients with businesses or property or court proceedings outside England and Wales.
 The need for notarisation will depend on the country or countries involved as well as the nature of the document itself and we can advise you on this.

-The rules which affect Notaries are very similar to the rules which affect Solicitors.
+The rules which govern Notaries are very similar to the rules which govern Solicitors.